Rocky5/XBMC4Gamers/Mod Files/system/scripts/XBMC4Gamers Extras/File Patcher/readme.txt

 			Widescreen Patch

 	#:
-		# without the above is used to as a comment line.
+		This is used to as a comment line.
 These are skipped and for manual viewing purposes only.

 --------------------------------------------------------------------------------------------------
 	Example patch